Decriminalised parking enforcement

 Decriminalised parking enforcement (DPE) is the name given in the United Kingdom to the civil enforcement of car parking regulations, carried out by civil enforcement officers, operating on behalf of a local authority.
 The Road Traffic Act 1991 (c.
 40) provided for the decriminalisation of parking-related contraventions committed within controlled parking zones (CPZ) administered by local councils across the UK.
 The CPZs under the control of the local councils are also referred to as yellow routes and they can be easily identified with yellow lines marked on the roads with relevant time plates.
 Councils employ parking attendants to enforce their CPZs directly.

+In England and Wales the statutory basis for civil parking enforcement is now Part 6 of the Traffic Management Act 2004, which replaced the corresponding provisions of the Road Traffic Act 1991; areas previously designated as special parking areas or permitted parking areas automatically became civil enforcement areas on 31 March 2008.
+The Department for Transport's statutory guidance uses the terminology of the 2004 Act and refers throughout to "civil parking enforcement" rather than decriminalised parking enforcement, and to civil enforcement officers rather than parking attendants.
+Scotland retains the earlier framework, decriminalised enforcement there continuing to operate under the Road Traffic Act 1991.

 The chief rationale behind this provision within the Act was, amongst other reasons, to make sure people were not criminalised for car parking offences, like one may potentially become with some driving offences.
 However, some parking offences can still be enforced by the police with fines, failure to comply with which could lead to criminal proceedings and even the adding of points on the driving licence of the offender.
 Such parking offences enforced by police traffic wardens are parking contraventions committed in red routes (red routes are usually identified with red lines marked on the roads with the relevant time plates).
 Police traffic wardens can also enforce parked vehicles on pedestrian zig-zags/crossings, whether committed on red or yellow routes.

+Most zigzags/crossings in London are no longer policed and responsibility for enforcement has been passed to local councils.
+So although it is still illegal there is no enforcement unless local councils take action during their parking control times, which are not 24-hour.